NCAR/CVDP-ncl/README.md

 - Observations with file names and data array names matching CMIP conventions.

 # Getting help
-If the <a href="https://github.com/NCAR/CVDP-ncl/blob/master/CVDP_readme.pdf">readme file</a> and the <a href="https://www.cesm.ucar.edu/working_groups/CVC/cvdp/">CVDP Website</a> do not answer your query or if you have a bug report or suggestion, it is recommended that you <a href="https://github.com/NCAR/CVDP-ncl/issues">open an issue on Github</a>.
+If the <a href="https://www.cesm.ucar.edu/projects/cvdp/documentation">CVDP documentation page</a> and the <a href="https://www.cesm.ucar.edu/working_groups/CVC/cvdp/">CVDP Website</a> do not answer your query or if you have a bug report or suggestion, it is recommended that you <a href="https://github.com/NCAR/CVDP-ncl/issues">open an issue on Github</a>.